netdata/netdata/docs/getting-started.md

     command options =
 ```

-The `python.d` plugin has a separate configuration file for enabling and disabling modules.
-You can use the
+The `python.d` plugin has a separate configuration file at `/etc/netdata/python.d.conf` for enabling and disabling
-`edit-config` script to edit the file, or open it with your text editor of choice:
+modules.
+You can use the `edit-config` script to edit the file, or open it with your text editor of choice:

 ```bash
 sudo /etc/netdata/edit-config python.d.conf
 ```

-Finally, the `nginx` module has a configuration file in the `python.d` folder.
-Again, use `edit-config` or your
+Finally, the `nginx` module has a configuration file called `nginx.conf` in the `python.d` folder.
+Again, use
-editor of choice:
+`edit-config` or your editor of choice:

 ```bash
 sudo /etc/netdata/edit-config python.d/nginx.conf